MrMiracleMan111/SerialCommunication/README.md

 # Serial Communication Interface
 A USB Serial Communication Interface written for Robert Sturges.
-This interface system can write messages to a serial buffer and read bytes in serial.
-The example below will request the user to specify a serial port to write and will write the message "*ABCDEFGHI*" to serial.
-Whenever a byte enters the serial stream, the callback function ``onSerialChar(char data)`` will run and print the new byte to the console.
+This interface system can write byte buffers to serial and read individual incoming serial bytes.
+The example below will request the user to specify a serial port to use and will write the message "*ABCDEFGHI*" to that serial port.
+Whenever a byte enters that serial port's stream, the callback function ``onSerialChar(char data)`` will run and print the incoming byte to the console.

 ```cpp
 #include <stdio.h>